jovoro/geminid/README.md

 Edit Makefile and gemini.h to your needs, do `make geminid`

 ## Running
 Just run the produced executable geminid.
+Some options are now configurable via command line parameters:
+- `-d <file>`: Filename of the default document, which is loaded when a directory is requested.
+Default: index.gmi
+- `-p <port>`: Use different listen port than 1965.
+- `-r <path>`: Path of the document root directory.
+Default is `docroot` (local to the process)

 You can find a demonstration of it running at gemini://gemini.uxq.ch/